Gift of Life Howie’s House

-“It takes a lot to keep the Howie’s House running, and to be able to provide rooms for people who otherwise wouldn’t be able to have a place to stay.
+“It takes a lot to keep the Gift of Life Howie’s House running, and to be able to provide rooms for people who otherwise wouldn’t be able to have a place to stay.
 I think it’s very important that this continue.” – Jean Jones

-Jean and Sam Jones are passionate supporters of the Howie’s House.
+Jean and Sam Jones are passionate supporters of the Gift of Life Howie’s House.

 Jean Jones vividly remembers what it was like spending an entire summer living in a hotel in Washington, D.C. after her son’s organ transplant in 2006, because there was no transplant house.
 “There were a lot of people that we got to know – some from Philadelphia – who really didn’t have any place to stay,” says Jean, who is from New Jersey.
 “It was very difficult for them.”

-Gift of Life Howie’s House invites you to join Sam and Jean Jones in supporting the future of Howie’s House by becoming a member the Legacy Society.
+Gift of Life Howie’s House invites you to join Sam and Jean Jones in supporting the future of the House by becoming a member the Legacy Society.

 Joining the Legacy Society is easy.
-Simply include the language below in your will directing a charitable gift to the Howie’s House and then let the Howie’s House know about it.
+Simply include the language below in your will directing a charitable gift to the Gift of Life Howie’s House and then let the House know about it.
 Such a bequest can take many forms including cash, stocks, or other gifts of value.
 A future gift made through a bequest may provide tax advantages that benefit you, your estate and your beneficiaries.

-When you make a bequest to the Howie’s House, you will help to ensure a “home away from home” for the transplant families who will need support for years to come.
-And, you will have the satisfaction of knowing that your deeply held values will live on through the loving care the Howie’s House provides.
+When you make a bequest to the Gift of Life Howie’s House, you will help to ensure a “home away from home” for the transplant families who will need support for years to come.
+And, you will have the satisfaction of knowing that your deeply held values will live on through the loving care the House provides.